edwardstone1337/Todoist/README.md

 - **Copy to Clipboard**: One-click URL copying with visual feedback
 - **Mobile-First Design**: Optimized for mobile devices with large tap targets
 - **Design Token System**: Built with a comprehensive 8-point spacing system and full token architecture
-- **Light/Dark Mode Support**: Token-based theme system (ready for dark mode implementation)
+- **Light/Dark Mode Support**: Fully implemented token-based theme system with system preference detection

 ## Usage

 1. Enter a task name (required)
 2. Optionally add:
    - Due date (supports Todoist natural language like "today", "in 90 mins", "every Monday")
-   - Project name (exact Todoist project name)
+   - Project name (type only the project name—the "#" prefix is shown automatically.
+Use your exact Todoist project name; spelling and capitalisation matter)
 3. Set priority (defaults to Priority 4 (Default); P1-P4, where P1 (Highest) is most urgent.
 Labels include descriptive suffixes: "Priority 1 (Highest)" and "Priority 4 (Default)")
 4. Click "Generate"
 5. The URL and QR code are created automatically